India's premier resume service

-Now, think how you fulfill all those prerequisites in view of your contributions, achievements or experience during your present and past roles.
+Now, think about how you fulfill all those prerequisites given your contributions, achievements, or experience during your present and past roles.
 Once you figure out this, summarize the content in a small paragraph or bullet points preferably.
-This, in fact, is a great way to customize the cover letter to catch the eyes of hiring managers.
+This is a great way to customize the cover letter to catch the eyes of hiring managers.

 Not Caring about Instructions

 Re-reading it, once done, is the best way to ensure an error-free cover letter.
-If possible, take a third reading.
-Then, ask you trustworthy friend or closed one to read it for you.
-Necessarily, he/she shouldn’t be a job expert, but someone who has a great command over written language.
-You can also consider reading some really great grammar and writing style resources/books, not only to avoid common cover letter mistakes, but also to craft an impressive resume.
+If possible, take the third reading.
+Then, ask your trustworthy friend or closed one to read it for you.
+Necessarily, he/she shouldn’t be a job expert, but someone who has a great command of written language.
+You can also consider reading some great grammar and writing style resources/books, not only to avoid common cover letter mistakes but also to craft an impressive resume.

 Making It Lengthy

-When in general, recruiters spend six seconds to ten to go through a single resume, how much time do you think they give to cover letters?
-Hope, you now have the answer.
-So, taking note of it, here is another wonderful cover letter tip: It should be no longer than what is just required, and should not go beyond a single page.
+When in general, recruiters spend six seconds to ten going through a single resume, how much time do you think they give to cover letters?
+I hope, you now have the answer.
+So, taking note of it here is another wonderful cover letter tip: It should be no longer than what is just required, and should not go beyond a single page.

 When uploading a cover letter separately to apply for a job, keep the header similar to that of your resume.
-Plus, check if the font size, color and type along with your name, contact information and so forth remain the same in both the documents.
+Plus, check if the font size, color, and type along with your name, contact information, and so forth remain the same in both documents.